vikaskalaparthi/VLSI-Projects/README.md

 # VLSI-Projects

-These projects are done by me in VLSI Design course.
+These projects were done by me in the VLSI Design course.

 CMOS Inverter – delay, static power, dynamic power, NML & NMH for different voltage, width, length, process corners, and temperature.